UMAprotocol/docs/docs/kpi-options/usage-tutorial.md

 Rounding:-6,
 Scaling:-6
 ```
-- `proposedPrice`: 0.5 or 1 depending on the TVL.
+- `proposedPrice`: Between 0.1 and 1 depending on the UMA TVL.
 If the number value is unable to be resolved, 0 would be returned.

 The `priceIdentifier`, `timestamp`, and `ancillaryData` use the UMA-TVL-1221 parameters set on deployment while `proposedPrice` references off-chain price feeds to determine the UMA TVL value at expiry.